What Are Hero WODs?

 “Military, law enforcement and first responder communities were amongst the earliest proponents of CrossFit.
 Their intensity matched with the fitness CrossFit provides is a match made in heaven.
-When a service member dies in the line of duty, a CrossFit hero workout is created in their name.
+When a service member dies in the line of duty, a CrossFit Hero workout is created in their name.
 Hero WODs are an opportunity to reflect on the sacrifices of the fallen – to speak their names and honor their memories.
 These workouts have been a tradition of workout gyms since 2008.”

 First some facts:

-- As of 9/11/2020 Wodwell.com has 879 hero WOD’s listed.
+- As of 9/11/2020, wodwell.com has had 879 Hero WODs listed.

-Why they are important
+Why Hero WODs are important

-For a community built around fitness and hard work a few moments of silence just isn’t enough.
-Our love is shown by sweating, labored breathing, throwing up, passing out, ripped hands, bleeding shins and being so uncomfortable you can’t help but cry(all of which I have seen or experienced during hero WOD’s).
-CrossFitters show love and respect a little differently than most, we push ourselves to uncomfortable places in an attempt to say ‘thank you for your sacrifice’.
+For a community built around fitness and hard work, a few moments of silence just isn’t enough.
+Our love is shown by sweating, labored breathing, throwing up, passing out, ripped hands and bleeding shins.
+We show love by being so physically uncomfortable we can’t help but cry.
+I’ve seen or experienced all of these effects during Hero WODs.

 A face to the name

-Most people understand that a Hero WOD is not about you, it’s not about how fast you can complete it, or posting a picture or video on social media, it doesn’t matter how much pain you are in, it doesn’t matter how bad you want to quit, or how long it takes.
+Most people understand that a Hero WOD is not about you.
+It’s not about how fast you can complete it, or posting a picture or video on social media.
+It doesn’t matter how much pain you are in.
+It doesn’t matter how bad you want to quit, or how long it takes.